Staff looking at company brochure smiling

 My journey to design

-I found myself at the Seventy Ninth Group in 2022, where I progressed my career to a senior level and have developed a drive to continue to develop my interest in mentorship and leadership.
-I recently celebrated my first year at the Seventy Ninth Group, and what a whirlwind of a year it’s been – in a good way!
+I found myself at The Seventy Ninth Group in 2022, where I progressed my career to a senior level and have developed a drive to continue to develop my interest in mentorship and leadership.
+I recently celebrated my first year at The Seventy Ninth Group, and what a whirlwind of a year it’s been – in a good way!
 The role has continued to present new and interesting opportunities for me to expand my skill set, and it’s great to be a part of a growing company with such a supportive team.

 For me, design is an intrinsic part of life.
 Not just because I’ve built my career around creativity but because I genuinely believe that design has the power to positively impact our lives and the world around us.
 Design is emotive as much as it is practical.
 It brings colour, joy and interest to what would otherwise be a very grey and dismal existence.
 I love that my job can have some small impact on the wider world – I wouldn’t change it for a thing!

-Related articles
+Related articles.